Finland and Sweden sign NATO accession protocol | World

-NATO allies signed an accession protocol for Finland and Sweden on Tuesday, allowing them to join the alliance once parliaments ratify the decision, the most significant expansion of the alliance since the 1990s.
+NATO allies signed an accession protocol for Finland and Sweden on Tuesday (5).
+The document allows countries to join the alliance once parliaments ratify the decision.
+This is the most significant expansion of the alliance since the 1990s.

-The signing at NATO headquarters follows a deal with Turkey at last week’s NATO summit in Madrid, where the country lifted its veto on the Nordic nations’ membership proposals after assurances that both countries would do more to fight terrorism.
+The signing at NATO headquarters follows an agreement with Turkey, reached during a summit last week in Madrid.
+The Turkish government lifted its veto on the Nordic nations’ membership after assurances that both countries would do more to fight terrorism.

 “This is really a historic moment,” said NATO Secretary General Jens Stoltenberg, alongside the two countries’ foreign ministers.
 “With 32 nations around the table, we will be even stronger.”

-The protocol means that Finland and Sweden can participate in NATO meetings and have greater access to intelligence, but they will not be protected by the NATO defense clause, a guarantee provided since the creation of the organization that an attack on an ally is an attack against all.
+The protocol means that Finland and Sweden can participate in NATO meetings and have greater access to intelligence, but they will not be protected by the defense clause – a guarantee that provides that an attack on an ally of the organization is, in fact, an attack against everyone.

 The decision still needs to be ratified by member countries.
 It is estimated that this process will take up to a year.